barcrush/binf-projects/README.md

-# myProjects
+# Preface

-A repository that contains all my Bioinformatics and Data science projects!
+Welcome to `myProjects` repo, here you will find a wide variety of projects related to Bioinformatics & Data science.